Nebraska Abortion Laws

 Summary

-Abortion is legal in Nebraska through viability.
-Thereafter, abortion is legal only if necessary to protect or preserve the life of the mother.
+Abortion is legal in Nebraska through 12 weeks of pregnancy.
+Thereafter, abortion is legal only in cases of rape, incest, or medical emergencies.

 Introduction

 In June 2022, the U.S. Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, which returned the power to states to regulate, even prohibit, abortion.
-Nebraska prohibits most abortions after the unborn child is capable of feeling pain (defined as 20 weeks post-fertilization).
+Nebraska permits abortion through 12 weeks of pregnancy.
+Thereafter, abortion is legal only in cases of rape, incest, or medical emergencies.

 States have been starkly divided over abortion access, as many states have passed laws so restrictive that only a handful of abortion clinics operate within their borders or have instituted waiting periods and other obstacles.
 Other states with more permissive abortion laws focus their laws on maintaining safe clinics and procedures.
 Practical access to abortion differs quite a bit from one state to the next.